MO-Movia/Dependency-Track-Report-Tool/jenkins-plugin/README.md

 8. Click to *Jenkins* in the dashboard and select the "*Manage Jenkins*" menu from the left panel.
 9. Select the "*Manage plugins*" from the *System configuration*.
 10. Click on "*Advanced*" tab and from the *Upload Plugin* section select  "Choose file" .
-11. Here select the *plugins.tpalv.hpi* file from the *target folder* and click the *upload* button.
+11. Here select the *modusoperandi-tpalv.hpi* file from the *target folder* and click the *upload* button.
 12. After installed the file restart the jenkins using the checkbox "*Restart Jenkins when installation is complete and no jobs are running*" or directly run the url  *http://localhost:8080/restart/*
 13. After login, select the project from the dashboard , and click "*Configure*" menu from the left panel.
 14. On the "*Build*" tab, click on "*Add build step*" drop down and select "*Third Party Audit & License Validity*" from the drop down.